hrz-unimr/Ilias.RESTPlugin/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/REST/testing/readme.txt

 php codecept.phar bootstrap
 apt-get install php5-curl

-Note: In order to test the REST endpoints, you have to edit tests/api.suite.yml and adapt the urls.
+Notes: In order to test the REST endpoints, you have to edit tests/api.suite.yml and adapt the urls.
+Furthermore it is assumed that you test with user "root:homer".
+Otherwise the file commons/TestCommons.php has to be adapted accordingly.

 A test run can be done with
 php codecept.phar run api